ksquare-mchavez/gcp-identity-platform/README_POC.md

 - Disable automatic OOB emails
 - Use your own secure mail provider
 - Generate and deliver the link yourself via your secure system (no PHI in the URL)

-- However, for something like a password reset or email verification, the response itself does not contain the actual OOB link (e.g. the password-reset URL).